ServiceNow/Fast-LLM/docs/quick-start.md

                     sizeLimit: "1024Gi"
     ```

+    !!! tip "Customize Your PyTorchJob"

-    Change the `nprocPerNode` value to match the number of GPUs on your node.
-If you're not using W&B, remove the references to `WARDB_API_KEY_PATH`.
+        * Change the `nprocPerNode` value to match the number of GPUs on your node.
+        * If you're not using W&B, remove the references to `WARDB_API_KEY_PATH`.

     Submit the job to the Kubernetes cluster: